garciafran/Mooov-Around/README.md

 General Comments:

 	-This is an implementation on java
-	-Implemented as instructed on the handout for assingment 5.
 	 The program uses breadth first search to compute the distance from space j to students in the set of unsatisfied student.